About the Bursary

 From 2020, to consider broadening the scope of music studies support across the West of Ireland;

 To provide bursaries for music students showing exceptional talent, nominated and supported by Tutors, Music Teachers, Schools and Colleges of Music;

 To support musical performances by young people in their community;

 On ne voit bien que avec le coeur, l'essentiel est invisible pour les yeux.

 Carpe Diem 2020

 Carpe Diem 2020 will take the form of an online challenge called:

-The Challenge will run for two weeks from November 1-15.
+The Challenge will run for two weeks from November 1st-15th.

 The Challenge is open to all performers.
 Simply record and upload a short performance on Instagram, Facebook or Twitter.
 The performer then nominates a number of others to take up the challenge.
-A link to an idonate button will be available for donations.
+Please visit our Idonate for donations.